 Ph.D.
 Linguistics, Cognitive Psychology; M.A.
 French Linguistics, Indiana University

-Debra Hardison's research program has focused on auditory-visual integration in spoken language processing, co-speech gesture, second-language speech production, and the applications of technology in perception and production training of the segmental and suprasegmental aspects of language.
-Current projects address the priming roles of context and visual cues in spoken language processing, and the relationships among learner variables, language use factors, and interlocutor type in the development of the component skills of oral interaction ability by L2 learners of English.
+Debra Hardison's research program has focused on auditory-visual integration in spoken language processing, co-speech gesture, second-language speech production and the applications of technology in perception and production training of the segmental and suprasegmental aspects of language.
+Current projects are investigating the relationships among elements of L2 learners' socioaffective profiles, language use factors, and interlocutor type in the development of the component skills of their oral interaction abilities, merging quantitative findings and qualitative data from participants' learning profiles.
 A project supported by CLEAR recently investigated the development of oral skills for participants in short-term study abroad programs to Germany and Japan.
-A project supported by CeLTA is exploring the relationship between learners’ oral communication strategies in the second language and their abilities.
-Another project uses eye tracking to investigate the effects of task difficulty on L1 and L2 auditory-visual speech perception.
+A project supported by CeLTA explored the relationship between learners’ oral communication strategies in the second language and their speaking abilities.
+Another study used eye tracking to investigate the effects of task difficulty on L1 and L2 auditory-visual speech perception.